wagtail/wagtail-live/docs/getting_started/tutorial.md

     request comes from Slack by verifying its unique signature.

     Go back to your app's page and navigate to the **Basic Information** section on the left sidebar.
     Scroll down to **App Credentials**.
-You'll find there your Signing Secret.
-Grab it and keep it in a safe place too.
+You'll find your Signing Secret there.
+Copy it and keep it in a safe place too.

 ## Install and run Wagtail Live